charmnet-mmicc/charmnet-mmicc.github.io/src/about.md

 ## About CHARMNET

-Our Center is supported by the the Advanced Scientific Computing Research program of the U.S. Department of Energy.
+Our Center is supported by the the Advanced Scientific Computing Research program of the U.S. Department of energy.

 ----